Creating a Premier Employee Experience

-We aim to harmonize the commercial interests of the company with the professional, private and family needs of our employees.
-Our Work-Life Integration initiatives and programs include the provision of flexible working times and locations, personal development and leadership competence related to work-life integration, as well as family-oriented services:
+- Work-life integration: We aim to harmonize the commercial interests of the company with the professional, private, and family needs of our employees.
+Our work-life integration initiatives and programs include the provision of flexible working times and locations, personal development, and leadership competence related to work-life integration, as well as family-oriented services:

 - Parental leave: For parental leave and re-entry, programs are in place to provide employees with advice early on and options for their return to work, also taking into consideration flexible working hours and work locations.
-In Germany, we guarantee our employees on parental leave their positions, which are only filled temporarily.
-In the US, in addition to regular parental leave for new parents (up to 10 weeks at home, 70% of their salary), adidas offers an extra two weeks of paid parental leave for parents.
-Furthermore, adidas’ special parental bonding leave provides parents with the opportunity to stay home for up to six months within the first twelve months after the child’s birth or placement.
+In Germany, employees on parental leave are guaranteed their original positions, which are only filled temporarily.
+In the US, in addition to regular parental leave for new parents (up to ten weeks at home, 70% of their salary), adidas offers an extra two weeks of paid parental leave.
+Furthermore, our special parental bonding leave provides parents with the opportunity to stay home for up to six months within the first twelve months after the child’s birth or placement.
 While unpaid, it offers parents the opportunity to stay home longer and take care of their new arrival and new life together.
-Latin America has made significant amendments to improve work-life integration across the market.
-This includes an extended parental leave approach where mothers will be provided 24 paid weeks in total to spend with their children, and fathers/partners will be provided 20 paid days in total.
-On top of this, mothers are allowed to work fewer hours one month before and after their maternity leave period.
+Latin America provides for an extended parental leave approach across the market, with mothers having 24 paid weeks in total to spend with their children, while fathers/partners have 20 paid days in total.
+In addition, mothers can work fewer hours for one month immediately before and after their maternity leave period.

 - Flexible work: Our worldwide off-campus-working approach, which allows our employees to work up to 40% of their working hours from home, was expanded in January 2022 to enable short-term remote working from another location (domestic or international).
 This new approach is called ‘Work from Anywhere.’
 Having experienced the importance of social and personal interaction first-hand during the pandemic, we want to provide flexibility to support employees’ unique needs and experiences.